-Interviews will be conducted on an objective basis and personal or home commitments will not form the basis of employment decisions except where necessary and relevant.
+Interviews will be conducted objectively, and personal or home commitments will not form the basis of employment decisions except where necessary and relevant.

-All employees have a right to equality of opportunity and a duty to implement this policy.
+All employees have a right to equality of opportunity, and a duty to implement this policy.
 Discrimination is a serious disciplinary matter that will normally be treated as gross misconduct.

-Anyone who believes that he or she may have been disadvantaged on discriminatory grounds should raise the matter through GPS's Complaints Procedure for parents, or the GPS Staff Disciplinary, Grievance and Whistleblowing Policy.
+Anyone who believes that they may have been disadvantaged on discriminatory grounds should raise the matter through GPS's Complaints Procedure for parents, or the GPS Staff Disciplinary, Grievance and Whistleblowing Policy.